cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/binary.md

 _Implementation Notes_

-* This is usually linked from DocumentReference or DiagnosticReport and should generally be accessed using the exact link given in the referring resource.
+* This is usually linked from [DocumentReference](http://fhir.cerner.com/millennium/dstu2/infrastructure/document-reference/) or [DiagnosticReport](http://fhir.cerner.com/millennium/dstu2/diagnostic/diagnostic-report/) and should be accessed using the exact link given in the referring resource.
 Modifying the link has undefined consequences.
 * Documents containing URL sections are unsupported with contentType of `application/pdf`
 * See the [headers](#headers) section for concerns about the Accept header.
 * See the [authorization](#authorization-types) section for concerns about the required OAuth scopes.

 ### Authorization Types

-The necessary OAuth scopes can be determined by checking the attachment.contentType in the referring resource.
-For attachments with the `application/pdf` contentType, the Binary.read and DocumentReference.read scopes are required.
-For attachments with the `text/html` contentType, the Binary.read and DiagnosticReport.read scopes are required.
+The necessary OAuth scopes can be determined by checking the `attachment.contentType` in the referring resource.
+For attachments with the `application/pdf` contentType, the `Binary.read` and `DocumentReference.read` scopes are required.
+For attachments with the `text/html` contentType, the `Binary.read` and `DiagnosticReport.read` scopes are required.

 <%= authorization_types(provider: true,  patient: true, system: true) %>